CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

    1. The user would query for a TLSA record.
 Depending on the type of TLSA record/s returned, the user would verify either the hash of the verificationMethod or verificationMethod itself matches what was returned by the TLSA record content.
       1. Note: This may require some conversion, as TLSA records store key material as hex encoded DER format, and this representation is not supported by {{verificationMethod}}.
 However, there are many well supported cryptography libraries in a variety of languages that facilitate the conversion process.
 4. **Verification of the DID document's integrity:** After verifying that the did's key material matches what is represented in the TLSA records of the associated domain, the user would then verify the "proof" object to ensure the integrity of the DID document.
    1. This can be accomplished by using either the {{verificationMethod}} directly from the did document, or using the key material stored in the TLSA record.
-Using the TLSA record would provide a higher level of assurance as this confirms the key material is being accurately represented accross 2 different domains, both at the DID document level and the DNS level.
+Using the TLSA record would provide a higher level of assurance as this confirms the key material is being accurately represented across 2 different domains, both at the DID document level and the DNS level.
    2. As mentioned above, if using the TLSA record, some conversion will be necessary to convert the DER format public key to whatever is required by the proof's cryptosuite.

 ## Verification Failure

 If at any given step verification fails, the DID document should be deemed INSECURE.
 Whether it is due to the DID and DNS being out of sync with recent updates, or the DID document or DNS zone themselves being compromised, a failed verification MAY indicate malicious activity.
-It is then up to the verifier to determine, according to their requirements and use case, the appropiate course of action in regards to interactions with the target DID until succesful verification is restored.
+It is then up to the verifier to determine, according to their requirements and use case, the appropriate course of action regarding interactions with the target DID until successful verification is restored.

 # Control Requirements